 I like operating within 90 day cycles to review the progress and set goals for my business and myself.
-I also use this time to plan my days off.
+I also use this time to plan my days off within the quarterly cycle.

 Each month I update KPI (Key Performance Indicators) for myself (eg. habits in my digital habit spreadsheet) and my business.
 I also conduct a relationship retrospective with Silvia (here’s a podcast episode about that).

 Note: I might suggest to align this review with the Moon.
 Somehow it feels nicer this way.

 Monday is my self-day.
 No appointments, no commitments, no work.
 It’s a perfect time to do whatever I feel like doing, and have some time to myself (we’re trying to spend as little time together with Silvia on that day as possible).

 Saturday is for work, too, although I’m working towards making it my day off.

 Every Saturday I conduct my weekly review, which is one of the fundamental journaling practices in my life.
 I used to do it on a Monday, but it felt like a commitment and I want to keep Mondays commitment-free.

 My daily routine changes depending if I work or not, but the morning routine remains the same every day for some time.
 I tend to have a fixed routine for a while, gradually implement tweaks, until I hit a day when I feel like a complete reboot/routine makeover.

 Here's a sample morning routine, which I was sticking to in Spring 2020: